Install Determined on Kubernetes#

 Version Configuration#

-To configure which version of Determined will be installed by the Helm chart, change appVersion in Chart.yaml.
-You can specify a release version (e.g., 0.13.0) or specify any commit hash from the upstream Determined repo (e.g., b13461ed06f2fad339e179af8028d4575db71a81).
+Alternatively, if you have a copy of the Determined Helm chart, you can edit the Chart.yaml file and change appVersion.
+You can specify a release version (e.g., 0.30.0) or specify any commit hash from the upstream Determined repo (e.g., b13461ed06f2fad339e179af8028d4575db71a81).
 You are strongly encouraged to use a released version.

 Resource Configuration (GPU-based setups)#